CLICK TO SHOP OUR BLACK FRIDAY SALE!

 1. Read the room, then choose depth: Not every friendship needs a deep menopause download.
 Some friends want details and solidarity.
 Others may only be ready for surface-level honesty.
 You can meet people where they are without silencing yourself.

 2. Let go of comparison: Menopause looks different for everyone.
-Comparing symptoms, timelines, or treatments can create unnecessary anxiety.
-Share experiences without turning them into a competition or benchmark.
+Comparing experiences, timelines, or approaches can create unnecessary anxiety.
+Share what you're going through without turning it into a competition or benchmark.

 3. Name emotional changes, not just physical ones: Mood shifts, grief, anxiety, and identity changes are common and often harder to talk about than hot flashes.
 Naming them allows friends to support you emotionally, not just practically.